eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Domain ID
 ^^^^^^^^^

-The Domain ID of the entities created by the Agent can be configured at runtime with the environment variable ``XRCE_DOMAIN_ID_OVERRIDE``.
+The Domain ID of the Domain Participants created by the Agent can be overrided at runtime with the environment variable ``XRCE_DOMAIN_ID_OVERRIDE``.

 To allow this override, the *Client* shall use the reserved Domain ID value ``255`` when the participant is created.